-To gather the 2018-2019 School Year data, the Indicator 8 parent survey will be collected through January 31, 2020.
-Beginning in August 2019 families who have a child with a disability receiving special education services through an IEP will receive a copy of the survey.
+To gather the 2019-2020 School Year data, the Indicator 8 Parent Survey will be collected through December 18, 2020.
+Beginning in August of 2019 families who have a child with a disability receiving special education services through an IEP will receive a copy of the survey.
 Families having more than one child receiving special education services will receive a survey for each child.

 Stafford County Public Schools engages in a public awareness campaign in to identify children or youth who may be suspected of having a developmental delay or a disability.
 This includes students enrolled in private schools, who are home-schooled, who are highly mobile, migrant, or homeless, or who will be incarcerated in a regional or local jail for more than ten days.
 Referrals for special education can be made by anyone concerned with a child's educational performance including a parent, teacher, community agency, or school official.
 Please contact the Child Find office or Department of Student Services at 540-658-6500.

 The Myers Drive Respite Care Group Home is a local respite program for adults (18+) with an intellectual disability.

 Executive Director for Student Services and Special Education